Updated 28 May 2021

 The foundation of all activities is to ensure that it is safe to work and study at the university.
-This calls for responsible behaviour from us all.
+This calls for responsible behavior from us all.
 It is very important that you follow the guidelines and recommendations given by the university and the relevant authorities.
 The Covid-19 situation is constantly changing and the university is continuously monitoring the situation closely.

 This website features the university’s key recommendations and guidelines relating to studying and teaching.
 Other coronavirus-related guidelines can be found on the university’s coronavirus website.